- Synthetic data generation methods changed significantly with the advance of AI

 - Business rules: generative models learn the distribution of features in the training data, and don't yet have a human-like understanding of what a feature means, or what relational qualities exist between features.
 However, a well-trained generative model will be able to learn most of the rules and retains relationships contained within the training data.
 Those rules, which are not yet adhered to, can be enforced by simply filtering out the few invalid records as part of the post-processing.

-Once these challenges have been met, the applications of AI-generated synthetic data are almost limitless, and even go beyond what is possible with real data.
+Once these challenges have been met, the applications of AI-powered synthetic data generation methods are almost limitless, and even go beyond what is possible with real data.

 Two unique opportunities arise with the use of generative models.
 One is the use of synthetic data in place of the original data that cannot be accessed because of legal and privacy reasons, and the second is the use of synthetic data within a company to reduce the development time of machine learning models.